Ainitmann/hello-world/README.md

   ANY advice will be G-R-A-C-I-O-U-S-L-Y graciously accepted,reflected upon, taken highly into concideration, and implemented!
 Thank You in advanced!
 For I will be conciderably greatfull!!!
   P.P.S.
         It seams as tho I have just been rambling since the sentence "this is my very first try" so as to not continue down this path of self hatred that i have so stubbornly set myself upon!

+P.P.P.S.
+        What exactly does the p & the s in P.S. even stand for?
+I suppose I could google it.
+That would just be me procrastinating even more.
+Gotdamn, I am a procrastinating whore!!!